Montana Misdemeanor Crimes by Class & Sentences

 By , Legal Editor

 In Montana, as in most states, a misdemeanor is generally a crime that carries a potential sentence of a year or less in jail.
 In contrast, a felony in Montana is a more-serious crime that's punishable by more than a year in state prison.
+This article will review misdemeanor penalties and sentences in Montana.

 Unlike many states, Montana doesn't group misdemeanors into different classes for purposes of sentencing.
 Rather, the laws for each crime state the maximum sentence for that offense (and occasionally the minimum sentence), as well as where a sentence of incarceration should be served (jail or prison).
 The crime is considered a misdemeanor if the maximum sentence is incarceration for one year or less, a fine, or both.
 (Mont.
-Code §§ 45-1-201, 45-2-101 (2020).)
+Code §§ 45-1-201, 45-2-101 (2023).)

-Typical Misdemeanor Sentences in Montana
+Examples of Misdemeanor Penalties in Montana

-Several common misdemeanors—such as assault and criminal trespass—carry a maximum sentence of up to six months in jail and/or a $500 fine.
-But for many misdemeanors, Montana law requires stiffer penalties when the defendant has one or more previous convictions for the same crime.
+Montana law requires stiffer penalties when the defendant has one or more previous convictions for the same crime.
 For instance:

 Sometimes, the second or third offense turns a misdemeanor into a felony, with the possibility of a prison sentence.
 For example:

 (Mont.
-Code §§ 45-5-201, 45-5-220, 45-5-502, 45-6-203, 45-6-301, 45-8-101 (2020).)
+Code §§ 45-5-220, 45-5-502, 45-5-626, 45-6-301 (2023).)

 Alternatives to Jail for Misdemeanor Sentences